jtgammon/PCF-on-Azure/PivotalCloudFoundryOnAzure.docx.md

 ### Create an Azure Active Directory (AAD) application

 Create an AAD application with your information.

-**>** azure ad app create --name <name> --password <password> --home-page <home-page> --identifier-uris <identifier-uris>
+    > azure ad app create --name <name> --password <password> --home-page <home-page> --identifier-uris <identifier-uris>

 Explanation:

 * **name**: The display name for the application
 * **password**: The value for the password credential associated with the application that will be valid for one year by default.
 This is your CLIENT-SECRET.
 * **home-page**: The URL to the application homepage.
 You can use a faked URL here.
 * **Identifier-uris:** The comma-delimited URIs that identify the application.
 You can use a faked URL here.

 	Example:

     > azure ad app create --name "Service Principal for BOSH" --password "password" --home-page "http://BOSHAzureCPI" --identifier-uris "http://BOSHAzureCPI"

-	Sample Output:
+<pre><code>
 info:    Executing command ad app create
 + Creating application Service Principal for SYO
 data:    **AppId**:               0417e000-3506-4d6b-84a6-e5d97bbdd79f
 data:    ObjectId:                6f861a3c-8e7c-4097-a925-54c179d811a5
 data:    DisplayName:             Service Principal for SYO
 data:    IdentifierUris:          0=http://BOSHAzureCPI
 data:    ReplyUrls:
 data:    AvailableToOtherTenants:  False
 data:    AppPermissions:
 data:                             claimValue:  user_impersonation
 data:                             description:  Allow the application to access Service Principal for SYO on behalf of the signed-in user.
 data:                             directAccessGrantTypes:
 data:                             displayName:  Access Service Principal for SYO
 data:                             impersonationAccessGrantTypes:  impersonated=User, impersonator=Application
 data:                             isDisabled:
 data:                             origin:  Application
 data:                             permissionId:  57febf3d-369f-4c66-9a7a-2cd4ef131ebe
 data:                             resourceScopeType:  Personal
 data:                             userConsentDescription:  Allow the application to access Service Principal for SYO on your behalf.
 data:                             userConsentDisplayName:  Access Service Principal for SYO
 data:                             lang:
 info:    ad app create command OK

-	**NOTE**: **AppId** is your CLIENT-ID you need to create the service principal.
+</code></pre>

 ### Create a Service Principal

     > azure ad sp create <CLIENT-ID>

 Example:

     > azure ad sp create 0417e000-3506-4d6b-84a6-e5d97bbdd79f

-Sample Output:
+<pre><code>
 info:    Executing command ad sp create
 + Creating service principal for application 0417e000-3506-4d6b-84a6-e5d97bbdd79f
 data:    Object Id:               8df3fc23-8549-4ab8-8b3e-5bdb9ac029c3
 data:    Display Name:            Service Principal for BOSH
 data:    Service Principal Names:
 data:                             3cb98565-22e8-4ce3-94bc-4bb4086c3eb7
 data:                             http
 Info:     ad sp create command OK
+</code></pre>

 You can get **service-principal-name** from any value of **Service Principal Names** to assign role to your service principal.

 ### Assign roles to your Service Principal

 Now you have a service principal account, you need to grant this account access to proper resource use Azure CLI.

     > azure role assignment create --spn <service-principal-name> --roleName "Contributor" --subscription <subscription-id>

 Example:

     > azure role assignment create --spn "http://BOSHAzureCPI" --roleName "Contributor" --subscription 1b365ce1-10f7-46b6-a8af-c221fb314f92

 Then you can verify the assignment with the following command:

     > azure role assignment list --spn http://BOSHAzureCPI

-Sample Output:
+<pre><code>
 info:    Executing command role assignment list
 + Searching for role assignments
 data:    RoleAssignmentId     : /subscriptions/1b365ce1-10f7-46b6-a8af-c221fb314f92/providers/Microsoft.Authorization/roleAssignments/b88043e3-5e7c-4bb7-aa2b-c87f629ae315
 data:    RoleDefinitionName   : Contributor
 data:    RoleDefinitionId     : b24988ac-6180-42a0-ab88-20f7382dd24c
 data:    Scope                : /subscriptions/1b365ce1-10f7-46b6-a8af-c221fb314f92
 data:    Display Name         : Service Principal for BOSH
 data:    SignInName           :
 data:    ObjectId             : 8df3fc23-8549-4ab8-8b3e-5bdb9ac029c3
 data:    ObjectType           : ServicePrincipal
 data:
 info:    role assignment list command OK
+</code></pre>

 ### Verify your Service Principal

 Your service principal is created as follows:

 * **TENANT-ID**
 * **CLIENT-ID**
 * **CLIENT-SECRET**

 Please verify it with the following steps:

-1. Use Azure CLI to login with your service principal.
+* Use Azure CLI to login with your service principal.

-You can find the TENANT-ID, CLIENT-ID, and CLIENT-SECRET properties in the ~/bosh.yml file.
+ * You can find the TENANT-ID, CLIENT-ID, and CLIENT-SECRET properties in the ~/bosh.yml file.
 If you cannot login, then the service principal is invalid.

-azure login --username <CLIENT-ID> --password <CLIENT-SECRET> --service-principal --tenant <TENANT-ID>
+  > azure login --username <CLIENT-ID> --password <CLIENT-SECRET> --service-principal --tenant <TENANT-ID>

 Example:

-azure login --username 246e4af7-75b5-494a-89b5-363addb9f0fa --password "password" --service-principal --tenant 22222222-1234-5678-1234-678912345678
+    > azure login --username 246e4af7-75b5-494a-89b5-363addb9f0fa --password "password" --service-principal --tenant 22222222-1234-5678-1234-678912345678

-2. Verify that the subscription which the service principal belongs to is the same subscription that is used to create your resource group.
+* Verify that the subscription which the service principal belongs to is the same subscription that is used to create your resource group.
 (This may happen when you have multiple subscriptions.)

-3. Recreate a service principal on your tenant if the service principal is invalid.
+* Recreate a service principal on your tenant if the service principal is invalid.

-**NOTE**: In some cases, if the service principal is invalid, then the deployment of BOSH will fail.
+ *In some cases, if the service principal is invalid, then the deployment of BOSH will fail.
 Errors in ~/run.log will show get_token - http error like this [reported issue](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/issues/49).

 # Deploying the ARM Template